shockscript/spec/src/overview/relation/mxml.md

 ## Effects

-The `whackds.useEffect` hook may be used to detect state, parameter or derived changes as well as the component mount and unmount phases.
+The `whack.ds.useEffect` hook may be used to detect state, parameter or derived changes as well as the component mount and unmount phases.

 ```
-whackds.useEffect(function() {
+whack.ds.useEffect(function() {
     // cleanup
     return function() {
         //
     };
 }, [dep1, ...depN]);

-whackds.useEffect(function() {
+whack.ds.useEffect(function() {
     //
 }, "*");
 ```